 Oak: One of the most popular smoking woods, oak is less intense than hickory with a medium earthy smoke profile.
 It’s great on pork, beef, poultry and virtually anything, depending on how much smoke flavor you want.

-Pecan – Similar to hickory, pecan wood has a nutty smell that mixes well with fruit-wood when used for smoking poultry.
+Pecan: Similar to hickory with a nutty aroma that mixes well with fruit woods, pecan wood is primarily used for smoking poultry.